 On Target Laboratories discovers and develops fluorescent markers to target and illuminate cancer during surgery.

-Our technology reduces the uncertainty associated with finding and removing diseased tissue during medical procedures, empowering surgeons to provide a more precise and complete surgical resection.
+Our technology has the potential to reduce the uncertainty associated with finding and removing diseased tissue during medical procedures, assisting surgeons to provide a more precise and complete surgical resection.

 Our technology is based on the pioneering work of Philip S. Low, PhD, the Ralph C. Corley Distinguished Professor of Chemistry at Purdue University and Director of the Purdue University Center for Drug Discovery.